davidperumalchang/f1-dashboard-php/README.md

 ### **Step 4: Access the API**

-The backend API should now be running and accessible at `http://localhost:3000`.
+The backend API should now be running and accessible at `http://localhost:8000`.

 ### **Step 5: Access the Web App**

-The F1 Dasbhboard web app should now be running and accessible at `http://localhost:80`.
+The F1 Dasbhboard web app should now be running and accessible at `http://localhost:5173`.

-### **API Documentation**

-API documentation is generated using Swagger and can be accessed at `http://localhost:3000/api-docs` after the server is up and running.

 ## Available Make Commands